gfagerlind/jenkins-opinionated/README.md

 ### gocdesque latest first
 As in "run the pipeline stages on the latest candidate, leapfrogging over candidates that are valid, but older" In this implementation you can use multiple frogs, if you want (as in allowing X number of parallel executions of each stage).
+### dynamic, consistent and atomic modifications of the ci system
+Together with the product code!
+### implicit support for variants
+As the product lifetime goes on, usually you find yourself in a situation, where you want to keep an old release "alive", and keep ci working "as it was".

+This is of course quite tricky, and in essence, the only way to be knowing if its alive is to keep running it from time to time, but at least this setup should plausibly support you with that.

 ### global resource priority
 Ie. the check, gate and post-merge all share resources and you decide on how to prioritize between them.
 ### dynamic resources and queues